willemverbuyst/portfolio-2020/README.md

 ## Goal

-The goal was not to use JavaScript but to use Sass to make the css come alive.
+The goal was not to use JavaScript but Sass to make the css come alive.

 ## Todo